 Which operational efficiency goals should you set?

 Companies are on varying levels across the operational maturity spectrum.
 In some cases, their initial UC goals should be to get out of fighting fires in their UC environment.
 You need to get ahead of issues before they are noticed by users.
 Move from reacting to problems after they happen to proactively preventing them before they cause any damage.
-The goal is to gain real time monitoring and fast troubleshooting and not solely depend on historical reports.
+The goal is to gain real time UC monitoring and troubleshooting and not solely depend on historical reports.

 Operational goals are sometimes based on minimizing downtime, achieving high user satisfaction scores, achieving high rates of adoption of provided UC apps, or trying to ensure operating expenses are in line with, or lower than, industry benchmarks.